 A quick note on the application of thermal compounds is in order.
 This is the method I generally use, and it works very well once you have a copious supply of workshop rags or paper towels to clean the mess from your fingers.

 Apply a small quantity of the thermal compound to one finger, then gently rub with your thumb to create an approximately even coating on finger and thumb.
 Now rub the thermal compound onto a washer, held between thumb and finger, ensuring that the coating is just thick enough to be opaque, but thin (and even) enough to ensure that the contact will be absolute on both surfaces (transistor and heatsink).
 Test your skill until with moderate pressure, you can leave a perfectly formed outline of the transistor, with no blobs or gaps, on the heatsink surface.

 In some cases, you may find that there isn't a great deal of heat to remove, but doing so is somewhere between difficult and impossible.
 In reality, probably not.
-There are several thermally conductive potting compounds available, and one that has been recommended to me comes from ITW in the US.
+There are several thermally conductive potting compounds available, and one that has been recommended to me comes from ITW (Insulcast) in the US.
 There are others from many suppliers, but some are harder to work with than others.
 The data sheets will usually provide information that can help you make a selection.
 Don't expect especially high thermal conductivity - these compounds are only suitable for low power devices.